syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Docking-Events.md

 {% highlight VB %}

-'The AutoHideAnimationStop event occurs immediately after the end of an autohide animation
+'The AutoHideAnimationStop event occurs immediately after the end of an AutoHide animation

 Private Sub dockingManager1_AutoHideAnimationStop(ByVal sender As object, ByVal arg As Syncfusion.Windows.Forms.Tools.AutoHideAnimationEventArgs )